Erin M. Bonura, MD, MCR

 Dr. Bonura received her medical degree from Georgetown University in 2006.
 Following medical school, she completed her internship and residency at the Hospital of the University of Pennsylvania and New York University where she became board certified in Internal Medicine and was also named Chief Resident.
 Subsequently, Dr. Bonura continued her postgraduate training at Oregon Health & Science University (OHSU) and attained board certification in Infectious Diseases.

 Given her passion for medical education she completed a second fellowship at OHSU in General Internal Medicine and completed her Master's degree in Clinical Research with a focus on medical education methods and outcomes in the undergraduate and graduate settings.
-In addition to her scholarship, Dr. Bonura has taken on a number of education leadership roles at OHSU including Thread Director of Microbiology & Immunology for Undergraduate Medical Education (UME) and Associate Program Director for the Infectious Diseases Fellowship Program.
+In addition to her scholarship, Dr. Bonura has taken on a number of education leadership roles at OHSU including Thread Director of Microbiology & Immunology for Undergraduate Medical Education (UME) and Program Director for the Infectious Diseases Fellowship Program.
 She is also one of the founding members of the Educators' Collaborative which brings together School of Medicine faculty dedicated to education and furthering this mission at OHSU.

 Dr. Bonura values delivering individualized and multidisciplinary care.
 In her spare time, she enjoys spending time with her husband and three young boys.
 They enjoy frequenting farmer's markets, cooking, gardening, skiing and getting outside whenever possible.